12 of the best restaurants in Reading

 28 Farnham Drive RG4 6NY

 Not bound by culinary traditions, Zest likes to bring an array of cultures and cuisines together creating a unique menu.
-The Daily Zest Menu includes starters such as salt and pepper squid with mains ranging from pulled pork tortillas and Thai curry to burgers and fish and chips.
+The Daily Zest Menu includes starters such as salt and pepper squid with mains ranging from pulled pork tortillas and Thai curry to burgers and sirloin steak.

 220 South Oak Way, Greenpark RG2 6UP